Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

 \subsection{Action Update Rules}

-This section introduces action update rules, which play a crucial role in updating the actions of agents based on the actions (i.e., functions) received from their neighbors.
-By employing these rules, agents can dynamically adjust their actions to better adapt to the evolving environment and improve their collective performance.
+Action update rules are essential for updating agents' actions (i.e., functions) based on functions received from their neighbors.
+Using these rules, agents can dynamically adjust their actions to adapt to the evolving environment and enhance collective performance.

-In accordance with the previous discussion, we consider node $v_i$ as a case in point.
-From the perspective of an individual vertex $v_i$, it obtains the integrated feature of its neighbors' actions in the current round by weighted fusion of the transmitted actions from its neighbors.
-Based on this synthesized feature, $v_i$ updates its own actions accordingly.
-The weighted fusion methods are elaborated in the following subsections.
+Node $v_i$ acquires the integrated feature of its neighbors' actions through weighted fusion of the transmitted actions in the current round.
+Based on these synthesized features, $v_i$ updates its actions accordingly.
+The weighted fusion methods are detailed in the following subsections.